 OPENING STATEMENT OF HON.
-J. ROBERT KERREY, A U.S. SENATOR FROM NEBRASKA going to get the job done.
+J. ROBERT KERREY, A U.S. SENATOR FROM NEBRASKA

 Senator KERREY.
 Mr. Chairman, I will be leaving as well.
 I am strongly in support of the nominee, and I appreciate the chance to make a brief statement.
 I voted for NAFTA, I voted for GATT, I support fast-track, but I am very much aware that trade has become a dirty word for working people who see it as a deal to put downward pressure on their wages.